 From the above table and graph, we can see that the plant has reached the minimum availability of 95 % for several months since COD.
 We note that the plant did not reach the minimum availability in November 2021, June 2022, July 2022 and August 2022 with a deviation of 3% to 4 % from the guaranteed availability.
+Harmattan cannot confirm whether the power plants unavailability was due to unscheduled maintenance, as only one unscheduled event was reported.

 We also note that the plant did not meet guaranteed availability in October 2021, but this is because the plant was only in operation for four days, resulting in a misstatement of 15.83 % availability.
-Harmattan cannot confirm whether the power plants unavailability was due to unscheduled maintenance, as only one unscheduled event was reported.

 The Operator has indicated that the availability of the power plant was mainly affected by load shedding.
-Harmattan recommends that the Operator submit the unscheduled maintenance reports for the site to confirm that the unavailability was due solely to load shedding.
+Harmattan recommends that the Operator submit the unscheduled maintenance reports for the site to confirm that the unavailability was solely due to load shedding.

-Vergelegen Performance Ratio Vs Forecast
+Vergelegen Performance Ratio vs Forecast

-The following table and chart compare the Scada performance ratio with the monthly forecast P50 PR from the Helioscope forecast report.
-The average PR is 74 % with a deviation of 9.07 % below the forecast.
+The performance ratio was calculated by the SCADA system using the measured production and irradiation data.
+Harmattan has performed PR forecast adjustments since we have noted from the irradiation data that there are data gaps.
+This was performed using Equation 2 and the unavailability days were the same as the irradiation unavailability days since PR is dependent on the irradiation.
+The PR is 74 % with a deviation of 5.93 % below the forecast.